jerecoder/IReranker/README.md

   - `seed`: RNG seed
   - `k_values`: evaluation cutoffs, e.g., [1,3,5,10,100]
   - `output_dir`: results destination (absolute or relative to REPORTS_DIR)
+  - `matrix_models`: list of rerank matrix model filters (matches rerank filename/path, e.g., `"flan-t5-large"`).
+Each model is evaluated separately and always gets its own output folder/README tables.
+If omitted, models are auto-discovered from the available rerank matrices.
   - `rankers`: ["all"] or a list of names
   - Current example (`config/beir_eval.json`):